AIWintermuteAI/aXeleRate/README.md

 <hr>
 <p align="center">
 aXeleRate streamlines training and converting computer vision models to be run on various platforms with hardware acceleration.
-It is optimized to support both the workflow on local machine and on Google Colab.
+It is optimized to support both the workflow on local machine and on Google Colab.Currently supports trained model conversion to: .kmodel(K210), .tflite formats.
+Support planned for: .tflite(Edge TPU), .pb(TF-TRT optimized).
 </p>
 <p align="center">
 <img src='https://i.ibb.co/3NFH646/keras-model-to-talos.gif' width=550px>